teacher-svb/mydebian/README.md

 # mydebian

+## move docker away from root partition to home partition

 As the prerequisite, a new directory for docker should be prepared on a second partition (or a separate drive):
 1. Make sure that a separate partition is mounted.
 In this example, a partition called “/dev/mapper/sisense_vg-sisense” mounted at “/second_drive”: